 - 1. Select reliable sources of evidence-based instructional practices and interventions. - 2.
 Apply appropriate instructional approaches, strategies, and materials based on assessments of the student's educational needs (e.g., grade-level standards, academic and functional performance, effect of exceptionality). - 3.
 Choose effective instructional strategies to promote a student's generalization of knowledge and skills across content areas, curriculum, and settings. - 4.
-Identify the characteristics and purposes of the core curriculum, supplemental programs, and intensive interventions as they relate to standards-based English language arts (e.g., Foundations, Reading, Communication, Vocabulary, English Language Arts Expectations) and standards-based mathematics (e.g., Number Sense and Operations, Algebraic Reasoning, Geometric Reasoning, Data Analysis and Probability, Mathematical Thinking and Reasoning) in a multi-tiered system of supports. - 5.
+Identify the characteristics and purposes of the core curriculum, supplemental programs, and intensive interventions as they relate to language arts and mathematics in a multi-tiered system of supports. - 5.
 Apply techniques for differentiating, accommodating, and modifying classroom instruction to meet the educational needs of individual students with exceptionalities. - 6.
-Apply flexible grouping strategies (e.g., academic, behavioral, social) for specific instructional activities with individual students with exceptionalities. - 7.
-Use criteria for selecting and utilizing print and nonprint media for instructional use to match students' needs and interests. - 8.
+Apply flexible grouping strategies (e.g., academic, behavioral, social) for specific instructional activities. - 7.
+Use criteria for selecting and utilizing print and nonprint media for instructional use to match student needs and interests. - 8.
 Analyze characteristics of specialized instructional approaches for students with significant disabilities.

-4 Knowledge of positive behavioral interventions and supports
+4 Knowledge of the positive behavioral support process

 - 1. Identify and choose appropriate prevention and intensive intervention strategies for students who display challenging behaviors. - 2.
-Distinguish the various concepts and models of positive behavioral interventions and supports. - 3.
-Analyze the legal and ethical issues pertaining to positive behavioral interventions and supports and disciplinary procedures for students with exceptionalities.
+Distinguish the various concepts and models of positive behavior support. - 3.
+Analyze the legal and ethical issues pertaining to positive behavior support strategies and disciplinary procedures for students with exceptionalities.

 - 4. Interpret individual and group data to apply interventions that increase positive behavior. - 5.
-Interpret the essential elements of a functional behavior assessment and evaluate the effects of the behavior intervention plan through data collection strategies.
+Interpret the essential elements of a functional behavior assessment and measure the effects of the behavior intervention plan through data collection strategies.